In Memoriam

 There is no shame in asking for help, especially if you are feeling extremely depressed or having suicidal thoughts!

 Contact the Veterans Crisis Line: Dial 988, Press 1, chat online, or text 838255.
-It's 24/7, confidential crisis support for Veterans and their loved ones.
+This 24/7 confidential crisis support line is for Veterans and their loved ones.

 Final Thoughts